 Termination of Residential Leases

 Historical Background.
 The SCRA provides SMs and their dependents with the right to terminate a residential lease under certain circumstances (50 U.S.C.
 3955).
 The extent and nature of this right is almost certainly the most common SCRA issue between property managers / landlords and their military tenants.
-The predecessor to the SCRA, the Soldiers’ and Sailors’ Civil Relief Act, authorized the service member to terminate a residential lease only if the lease was executed prior to military service.
+The predecessor to the SCRA, the Soldiers’ and Sailors’ Civil Relief Act, authorized the SM to terminate a residential lease only if the lease was executed prior to military service.
 In 2003, a major revision of the statute was enacted, changing its title and expanding the circumstances under which a SM may terminate the lease.
 The revision retained the SM’s right to terminate a lease executed prior to military service, but added a right to terminate a lease executed by or on behalf of a service member after military service where (a) the SM thereafter receives permanent change of station (PCS) orders or (b) receives orders to deploy in excess of 90 days.
-Additional amendments addressed the lease obligations of the service member’s dependents, the documentation which a tenant must provide to prove the existence of military orders, the imposition of any early lease termination charges, and criminal penalties for SCRA violations, and a right to terminate the lease upon the death of the SM, catastrophic illness or injury of the SM, and the receipt of stop movement orders.
+Additional amendments addressed the lease obligations of the service member’s dependents, the documentation which a tenant must provide to prove the existence of military orders, the imposition of any early lease termination charges, criminal penalties for SCRA violations, and a right to terminate the lease upon the death of the SM, catastrophic illness or injury of the SM, and the receipt of stop movement orders.

 Under what circumstances may a service member terminate a lease under SCRA Section 3955?

-As noted above, the SCRA authorizes an active duty SM to terminate a lease executed prior to the tenant’s military service.
+Pre-service Lease.
+The SCRA authorizes an active duty SM to terminate a lease executed prior to the tenant’s military service.
 For example, suppose that Mr. X enters a one year residential lease on January 1st.
 Mr. X thereafter enlists or otherwise becomes a member of the armed forces prior to the expiration of that lease.
 Private X, a military SM, has the right to terminate the lease during his military service.
 In the case of the preservice lease, where rent is paid monthly, the lease terminates thirty days after the first date on which the next rental payment is due after the date of delivery by the tenant of the required notice.
 Example: Rent is due and payable of the 1st of the month.
 Tenant provides notice on May 25th.
 Lease ends 30 days after June 1st.